Who is Bob Monroe?

-Born in Indiana in 1915 to a college professor father and medical doctor mother and raised in Lexington, Kentucky, Robert Monroe was the third of four children.
+Born in Indiana on October 30, 1915 to a college professor father and medical doctor mother and raised in Lexington, Kentucky, Robert Monroe was the third of four children.

 After a childhood spent in Kentucky and Indiana, he attended Ohio State University.
 Upon graduating in 1937 with a BA in Engineering, Monroe worked as a writer and director at two Ohio radio stations.
 Two years later he moved to New York and expanded his broadcasting career, producing and directing weekly radio programs and eventually forming his own radio production company.
 During the 1950s his company was producing 28 radio shows per month, including the popular Take a Number and Meet Your Match quiz shows.
 At this time Monroe became well known as a composer of music for radio, television, and motion pictures.

 He also served as vice president and member of the board of directors for the Mutual Broadcasting System network, was listed in Who's Who in America, and was publicized in magazine and newspaper articles on flying and radio production.
 Building on this success, Monroe's production company acquired several radio stations in North Carolina and Virginia, and later moved into developing cable television systems.